MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ### -m / --mermaid
 Convert mermaid diagrams to SVG.
 Will download latest chromium, if chrome-path is not defined.

+### --mermaidjs-path
+Path of the mermaid.js file.
+It'll be used if mermaid diagrams support is turned on (-m/--mermaid).
+If not specified, 'https://cdnjs.cloudflare.com/ajax/libs/mermaid/8.6.4/mermaid.min.js' will be downloaded.

 ### --chrome-path
 Path of the chrome or chromium executable.
-It'll be used if mermaid diagrams support is turned on
+It'll be used if mermaid diagrams support is turned on (-m/--mermaid).
+If not specified, a headless version will be downloaded.

 ### -v / --verbose
 Verbose mode.
 Logging will added to the console window